Patrick Geddes: A Portrait of a Wanderer Through His Library

 Location:Richter University Library

-His connection to Montpellier is strong and by no means coincidental: drawing on the scientific tradition of Montpellier (Augustin Pyrame de Candolle,Jules-Émile Planchon,Auguste Comte) and as a close friendof Charles Flahault, he founded his school in Montpellier in 1924 with full awareness of its significance.
+His connection to Montpellier was strong and by no means coincidental: drawing on the scientific tradition of Montpellier (Augustin Pyrame de Candolle,Jules-Émile Planchon,Auguste Comte) and as a close friendof Charles Flahault, he founded his school in Montpellier in 1924 with full awareness of its significance.
 The vibrant intellectual life he fostered there until his death in 1932, along with his teaching activitiesat the Collège des Écossaisand at the Château d’Assas, have earned him a prominent place in the region’s cultural heritage.

 In collaboration with ENSAM, the Richter University Library—the successor to Geddes’s library—sought through this exhibition to shed light on the man and his unique intellectual legacy.